Gated Relational Alignment via Confidence-based Distillation for Efficient VLMs: Method

-\textbf{Learned Step-size Quantization.} Following LSQ~\cite{esser2019learned}, we parameterize the scale in log-space as $s_i = \exp(\theta_i)$ to ensure positivity.
-The scale is initialized based on the 99th percentile of absolute weight values: $s_i^{(0)} = \text{Percentile}_{99}(|W_i|)/Q_p$, where $Q_p$ denotes the positive quantization bound.
-The quantized weights are then computed as:

-where $\lfloor \cdot \rceil$ denotes rounding to the nearest integer and $[-Q_n, Q_p]$ defines the quantization range (e.g., $[-8, 7]$ for INT4).
-Since rounding is non-differentiable, we employ the straight-through estimator (STE) during backpropagation, enabling scales to be optimized jointly with the distillation objectives.
+For a weight matrix $W$, we flatten it and partition it into $G=d_{\mathrm{out}}d_{\mathrm{in}}/g$ groups, denoted as $W \rightarrow \{W_i\}_{i=0}^{G-1}$ with $W_i \in \mathbb{R}^{g}$.
+We use $g=128$ by default.
+Each group has a learnable log-scale $\theta_i$ with $s_i=\exp(\theta_i)$, which guarantees positive scales and stabilizes multiplicative updates.
+Quantization is applied only to the LLM decoder linear layers, while the vision-side and output-related modules remain in BF16 to preserve visual encoding and output distribution quality.

+\textbf{Learned Step-size Quantization.} Following LSQ~\cite{esser2019learned}, we parameterize scales in log space and initialize each group scale by minimizing fake-quantization reconstruction error.
+For group $W_i$, we sample $K=20$ candidate scales from $\mathcal{S}_i=[0.3,1.2]\cdot \max(|W_i|)/Q_p$.
+We define

+We set $\theta_i^{(0)}=\log s_i^{(0)}$.
+This MSE-based initialization is particularly important for 4-bit QAT, where the quantization grid is coarse and max-based scales can leave large rounding or clipping errors.
+During training, each group is fake-quantized as $\widehat{W}_i=s_i q_i(s_i)$, where $\lfloor \cdot \rceil$ denotes round-to-nearest.
+We use the straight-through estimator for rounding, allowing both $W$ and $\theta$ to receive gradients from the downstream distillation objectives.

-\textbf{Quantization as Information Capacity Constraint.} The Information Bottleneck principle~\cite{tishby2000information} optimizes $\max I(Z;Y) - \beta I(Z;X)$, where $\beta$ penalizes representation complexity.
-We adopt an equivalent \emph{constrained} formulation: quantization imposes a \emph{hard} capacity constraint, reducing bit-width from 16-bit to $b$-bit limits information capacity to at most $n \cdot b$ bits per layer:
+\textbf{Quantization as an Information Capacity Constraint.} The Information Bottleneck principle~\cite{tishby2000information} seeks to preserve task-relevant information while limiting representation complexity.
+In our setting, low-bit quantization naturally imposes such a constraint by reducing each weight from 16-bit precision to $b$-bit precision.
+We therefore view quantized distillation as preserving teacher-relevant information under a hard capacity limit: